id01/passman/README.md

 ## Installation
 ### Backend Installation
 Install dependencies.
-Run ./setup.sh
+Go to backend/ and run make.
 Run python passwordservice.py to run the service.
 Replace the string specified in backend/wwwroot/setup.php with the sha256 hash of the signup password.
-Symlink a folder on your webserver to backend/wwwroot for setting up of new users from the internet.
+Symlink backend/wwwroot to a folder in your webserver wwwroot.
-Run ./build_wwwroot.sh to build wwwroot javascript files.
 Add the user that will be running passwordservice to the group www-data.
+(Don't run as www-data though)

 ### Webextension Installation
 Make sure server is correctly set up.